Screenwriting Tips: 7 Things to Remember while Creating a Negative Character

 TIP #7 – THE YIN-YANG CLASP

-After squeezing out your creative juice for the creation of your meticulously crafted negative character, you try to place it on one of the custom pedestals beside your other characters, and specifically, the main character.
+After squeezing out your creative juice for the creation of your meticulously crafted negative character, you try to place it on one of the custom pedestals beside your other characters, specifically, the main character.

-In this tremendously important tip, the importance of the negative character pairing with the main character is provided with elucidation so that you do not come across any ‘chemistry’ hindrance later while writing the screenplay
+In this tremendously important tip, the importance of the negative character pairing with the main character is provided with elucidation so that you do not come across any ‘chemistry’ hindrance later while writing the screenplay.

 With every character, no matter what the relationship dynamic is, there is a godly need for a chemistry test that includes your main characters and ones in the forefront, meaning a strong, indestructible web of relations that will weave your screenplay cleanly and tightly.